aws-neuron/aws-neuron-sdk/libraries/transformers-neuronx/transformers-neuronx-developer-guide.rst

-Transformers Neuron supports int8 weight storage for the ``GPT2`` model class. int8 weight storage can be used to reduce memory bandwidth usage to improve model performace. int8 weight storage support for additional model classes will be added in an uncoming relesae.
+Transformers Neuron supports int8 weight storage for the ``GPT2`` model class. int8 weight storage can be used to reduce memory bandwidth usage to improve model performance. int8 weight storage support for additional model classes will be added in an upcoming release.
 In the following example we demonstrate how to apply int8 weight storage to the ``GPT2`` model via the ``QuantizationConfig`` and ``NeuronConfig`` configs: